COSC481W-2019Winter/classproject-3-arabs-an-american/README.txt

+Mission Statement -
+	Taking away the daily stress out of our user's life.

 Problem Statement -
 	People place orders, need things delivered, and have general errands to run, but do not always have the ability, time or resources they need to complete these goals.